dbohlender/canfar.github.io/docs/tutorial.md

 sudo bash canfar_create_user.bash [username]
 ```

-Now, exit the VM, and re-connect with your CANFAR username instead of ubuntu:
+Now, exit the VM, and re-connect with your CANFAR username instead of the standard ubuntu username:

 ```
 exit